-- The application process will reference Bedford Creative Arts' commitment to safeguarding in the Job Description and any other relevant application documentation; - Thorough checks should be made of an applicant's identity, work history and references including any gaps in time served in employment; - Proof of qualifications should be obtained; - An enhanced check undertaken through the Disclosure and Barring Service (DBS), if required due to the activity being considered Regulated Activity; - A probationary period and supervision of the person should take place; - References should be obtained and verified.
+• The application process will reference Bedford Creative Arts' commitment to safeguarding in the Job Description and any other relevant application documentation;

+• thorough checks should be made of an applicant's identity, work history and references including any gaps in time served in employment.
+This may include making online searches and the applicant must be forewarned of this;

+- Proof of qualifications should be obtained; - An enhanced check undertaken through the Disclosure and Barring Service (DBS), if required if their work activity is considered Regulated Activity; - A probationary period and supervision of the person should take place; - References should be obtained and verified.